- Unlimited Diskspace

 Site5 Page Speed & Uptime

-Site5 scored an 83 on the YSlow test which shows no change from the last round of testing.
+Site5 scored an 79 on the YSlow test which is actually a bit of a drop from the last round of testing (when they scored 83).
 We still find it curious that the EIG hosts didn’t all get the same YSlow grade (if, as we suspect, they are all hosted on the same EIG infrastructure).

-Their average home page load time as recorded by Pingdom was a marked improvement (22% improvement) in the latest round of testing, and they scored a 99.94% uptime in the last 30 days which is not perfect but within the bounds of acceptable and better than promised.
+Their average home page load time as recorded by Pingdom was a minor improvement in the latest round of testing despite the lower Yslow score.
+They scored a 99.95% uptime in the last 30 days which is not perfect but within the bounds of acceptable and better than promised.

 Site5 is a web hosting company established in 2001, emphasizing “guaranteed performance” for their clients.
 They tout how “uncrowded” their servers are and the fact that they don’t use outsourced customer support.